-Our main purpose is to collect and computerise Jersey's natural history records so that these can be used by amateur and professional naturalists, ecologists and other researchers.
+Our main purpose is to collect and computerise Jersey's natural history and biological records so that these can be used by amateur and professional naturalists, ecologists and other researchers.

 We opened in 2013 with the participation and support of Environment Guernsey Ltd., the Société Jersiaise and the States of Jersey Department of the Environment.
 Since then we have been continually expanding our database of natural history and are now holding over 800,000 biological records, representing over 7,000 species.